Geertvdc/dsmr-reader-docker/README.md

-# DSMR Reader - Docker
+# DSMR Reader - Docker - ARM (Raspberry Pi support)

 A docker-compose file in order to start the following application in Docker:
 dsmr-reader (https://github.com/dennissiemensma/dsmr-reader)

-ualex73 created a fork, but that's based on an old setup.
-Docker image sizes have been reduced drastically (old 380mb, new 70mb), both for dsmr and dsmrdb.
+This is a fork from https://github.com/xirixiz/dsmr-reader-docker that only supports x86/x64 to also be able to run this on the Raspberry Pi which has an ARM architecture.
+Thanks to Xirixiz for setting up most of the work!

 You should first add the user you run Docker with on your host file system to the dialout group:
 ```